twosixlabs/armory/docs/scenarios.md

 ### UCF101 video classification

 * **Description:**
-In this scenario, the system under evalution is a video action recognition system that a human operator is either passively monitoring or not monitoring at all.
+In this scenario, the system under evaluation is a video action recognition system that a human operator is either passively monitoring or not monitoring at all.
 * **Dataset:**
 The dataset is the [UCF101 dataset](https://www.crcv.ucf.edu/data/UCF101.php).